Khalida Toumi

-Khalida Toumi (خليدة تومي) (born 13 March 1958), aka Khalida Messaoudi (خليدة مسعودي), is an Algerian politician.
+Khalida Toumi (خليدة تومي; born 13 March 1958), also known as Khalida Messaoudi (خليدة مسعودي), is an Algerian politician.
 She was the Minister of Communication and Culture until April 2014.
 She is also a feminist activist, and a pioneer of Algerian feminism.
 In 2022, she was convicted of corruption and sentenced to six years in prison.

 Early life

 Khalida Toumi was known as Khalida Messaoudi ou la soufadja before she reclaimed her maiden name.
 She was born in 1958 in Ain-Bessem, Kabylie, in the north of Algeria and entered the University of Algiers in 1977 to pursue a degree in mathematics.
 After graduating from the École Normale Supérieure in Paris, she taught mathematics until 1993.
 Her brother is Alek Baylee Toumi, the Algerian academic, author and expert on French and Francophone issues.

 Early career

 As a feminist activist, in 1981, she founded the Collectif féminin (Women's Grouping) not only to oppose the ministerial interdiction on Algerian women leaving the country unless accompanied by a male family member, but also to oppose state endorsement of the discriminatory (seen by her) Algerian Family Code, which the National Assembly eventually adopted in 1984.
 Following the adoption of this code, Toumi presided over the Association for Equality between Men and Women, founded by a group of Trotskyist militants.
 In 1985, Toumi co-founded and became a member of the executive committee of the Algerian League of Human Rights.
 She later distanced herself from the Trotskyist militants and in 1990 founded the Independent Association for the Triumph of Women's Rights.

 Toumi staunchly opposed Islamist ideology and endorsed the cancellation of the January 1992 legislative elections, which the Islamic Salvation Front (FIS) was poised to win.
 She considered the FIS to display "absolutely all the classic ingredients of totalitarian populist movements."
 The FIS condemned her to death in 1993, and she was injured in a June 1994 bomb attack on a secularist demonstration.

 Toumi continued her opposition and traveled to Western countries to provide an anti-Islamist and anti-terrorist perspective.
 In 1993, Toumi published Une Algérienne Debout (Unbowed: an Algerian woman confronts Islamic fundamentalism), which was translated into English in 1998.
 In 1998, she was awarded the Liberal International Prize for Freedom and an honorary doctorate from the Catholic University of Louvain, Belgium.

 A member of the Rassemblement pour la Culture et la Démocratie (RCD), she won a seat in the National Assembly and served as the RCD's national vice president for human rights and women's issues.
 After profound disagreements with the RCD's president Saïd Sadi, she severed relations with the RCD in January 2001, at the peak of the crisis in her native Kabylie; she was subsequently expelled from the RCD.

 She has been regularly portrayed in political cartoons.